/

 Carménère in Europe

-Tasting Notes: French Carménère is typically more restrained and elegant, with an emphasis on structure and complexity.
-It offers subtle notes of red and black currant, dried herbs, and pencil shavings, with firm tannins and a sophisticated finish.
+French Carménère is typically more restrained and elegant, with an emphasis on structure and complexity.
+It offers subtle notes of red and black currant, dried herbs, floral notes, and pencil shavings, with notes of cherry and berry aromas, firm tannins and a sophisticated finish.

-Tasting Notes: Italian Carménère is vibrant and aromatic, with flavors of sour cherry, black pepper, and Mediterranean herbs.
+Italian Carménère is vibrant and aromatic, with flavors of sour cherry, sweet raspberry notes, black pepper, and Mediterranean herbs.
 It has a medium body with a refreshing acidity, making it a versatile pairing with Italian cuisine.

 Enjoying Carménère: Tips and Pairings